 - Chronic Hepatitis Failure.
 Continuous exposure to liver infections.

 - Congestive Heart Failure.
-The heart cannot pump enough blood for the whole body that usually limiting a person in doing activities of daily living.
+The heart cannot pump enough blood for the whole body which usually limits a person in doing activities of daily living.

 - Hypertension.
 When blood pressure is progressively high, i.e. 140/90 and above.